Would I recommend hiking a tiny, narrow crater rim in gale-force winds? Well, no. Did I love doing it? Hell yes!

 I know I’ve uncovered just a sliver of Hawaii’s secrets and delights, and it was great getting to see so many places that the average tourist doesn’t.
 I can’t wait to come back! ♣

 See the farm kitchen, farm temples, and something that must be a relic from the set of “Lost” in this facebook album.

-Bits that didn’t fit into the blog:
+Bits that didn’t fit into the entry:

 The strength of Hawaiian culture amazed me.
 At the bar one night with Terrell and Jesus, the Hawaiian vibe underlaid every song played by the band.
 Just imagine going to live music in Oregon and hearing the Chetco flute and style influencing each pop song being played.
 Incredible.

 - Asian influence is obvious in so many ways – including the siomai in 7-11!
 Called manapua in Hawaii – it’s a filling (meat, veg, etc) wrapped in a very white dough and steamed.
 Also, many houses here feel like Bali.
 Almost all have permanently open windows in the form of extra-large, built-in, glass blinds.